Skip to content

 Relationship with the container

-#[ServiceMap] is a thin sugar on top of the Locator — the service is ultimately resolved through the main container, respecting every binding, alias, contextual binding and AnonymousGlobal declaration registered in gacela.php.
+#[ServiceMap] is a thin sugar on top of the Locator.
+The service is ultimately resolved through the main container, respecting every binding, alias, contextual binding and AnonymousGlobal declaration registered in gacela.php.

-If you are authoring a class managed by another container (Symfony, Laravel), prefer constructor injection with #[Inject] (see Container configuration) — #[ServiceMap] is targeted at classes instantiated outside of Gacela where constructor injection is not practical.
+If you are authoring a class managed by another container (Symfony, Laravel), prefer constructor injection with #[Inject] (see Container configuration). #[ServiceMap] is targeted at classes instantiated outside of Gacela where constructor injection is not practical.

 Limitations